Safeguarding & Safety For Visitors

 If you have a host they will explain and guide you through any emergency procedures.
 If you are in school for the day please ensure you read the evacuation notice in the room you are in.
 If the alarm sounds for any reason follow the instructions.
-If you evacuate, the assembly point is clearly marked on the tennis courts on the back field.
+If you evacuate, the assembly point is clearly marked as the MUGA at teh back of the school.
 If you have students with you please ensure they leave quickly, calmly and quietly with you.

 Parking on site

 Walking/cycling to school will be the normal expectation and positively promoted from the outset for the whole school community.
 This approach also supports our commitment to promote healthy lifestyles and physical fitness for our children and their families.
 Encouraging walking/cycling also increases awareness of the local environment, independence and social opportunities.
 The school will be actively promoting car free travel.
 In some cases there may be a legitimate reason why a family has to drive to school however parking on the school site is limited.
 At the start and end of the school day, parents are not permitted to drive on to site for safety of our pupils.

 We are committed to safeguarding and promoting the welfare of children and young people and expect all visitors and volunteers to share this commitment.

 - Adopt high standards of personal conduct when working with pupils.

 - Behave in a manner, which is a role model to pupils.

 - Not discuss or make inappropriate or insensitive remarks to pupils.